miking-lang/miking/README.md

 `/usr/local/cuda`.

 If the `--cpu-only` flag has been set, the accelerated parts of the code are translated to multicore CPU code.
-This mode does not require a GPU, and it does not require installing anything in addition to `futhark`.
+This mode does not require a GPU, nor does it require any additional installations apart from `futhark`.

 ### Usage